Stocks Pressured by Higher T-note Yields and Weak Chip Stocks

 Interest Rates

-T-note prices are also seeing supply overhang with the Treasury in the market again today, along with strong corporate bond issuance.
-The Treasury today will sell $25 billion of 30-year T-bonds, after selling $54 billion of 3-year T-notes on Monday and $42 billion of 10-year T-notes on Tuesday.
+T-note prices also saw supply overhang with the Treasury in the market again Wednesday, along with strong corporate bond issuance.
+The Treasury Wednesday sold $25 billion of 30-year T-bonds, after selling $54 billion of 3-year T-notes on Monday and $42 billion of 10-year T-notes on Tuesday.

 ECB Council member Martins Kazaks said today that rate cuts could come “within the next few meetings.”
 Also, Bank of France Governor Francois Villeroy de Galhau said the ECB’s first rate cut is more likely in June than April.